 You can grow tangy bell peppers and spicy jalapeños alike in containers.
 Choose a compact variety, so that the plants don't get too big.
 Place pots outside in a warm, sunny spot and make sure they get plenty of water.
 It's possible to grow pepper plants in pots indoors, but you may need to provide supplemental lighting for the best results.

 Related: How to Grow Peppers in a Pot

 If you’re eager to get some fresh greens on your plate, try growing microgreens.
 Microgreens are the first tender shoots of plants like collard greens, beet greens and mustard greens.
-Microgreens are prized by chefs for their beauty and concentrated fresh flavor.
-They’re also increasingly available for everyone to buy, but they’re pricy (some fetch up to $50 a pound).
+They’re increasingly available to buy, but they’re pricy.
 Yet for less than $10 you can buy the seeds and soil to cultivate your own windowsill crop.

 If you have a porch or some bit of outdoor space, you can get some salad greens growing in a container.
 With many greens, you can just keep snipping them above the roots and they will continue to grow for an ongoing harvest.

 If you find yourself buying bunches of scallions that go bad before you get a chance to use them, next time you buy scallions, don’t use the whites—sprout them.
 Simply secure bulbs with a rubber band and place in a glass with an inch of water.
 Change the water daily and in about 7 to 10 days new shoots will appear and the roots will double in length.
 Plant them in a garden or container and snip the greens as you need them.